Audio Visual Media Production with Events Livestreaming HND

 - Hands-On Training with Industry Equipment – You will learn how to operate professional cameras, audio gear, switchers, lighting setups, and streaming platforms.

-- Problem-Solving in Live Environments – You will learn how to adapt and troubleshoot under pressure during live broadcasts.
+- Problem-Solving in Live Environments – You will learn how to adapt and troubleshoot under pressure during live broadcasts and livestreaming.

-- Build a Portfolio of Live Work – You will gain real production credits to showcase your skills to potential employers.
+- Build a Portfolio of Live Work – You will gain real production credits to showcase your skills to potential employers in TV, film, and other digital media industries.

-- Live Broadcasting and Streaming – How to set up and operate professional live streaming systems for YouTube, Twitch, and other corporate platforms.
+- Live Broadcasting and Streaming – How to set up and operate professional live streaming systems for YouTube, Twitch, broadcast TV, and other corporate platforms.

 - Multi-Camera Production – How to manage live camera feeds, vision mixing, and dynamic shot compositions.